lzukw/WirelessDisplay/Scripts/README.md

 ### Create a new scene-collection

+Choose form the menu Scene-Collections >> New.
 Name the new scene-collection also "WirelessDisplayClientSide".
-Set up scenes for the presentation-computer (normally just one scene named "main" with one screen-capture-source is sufficient.
+Set up scenes for the presentation-computer (normally just one scene with one screen-capture-source is sufficient.
 Adjust audio inputs as needed.

-Closing OBS and reopening it should save all changes to the file [${HOME}/.config/obs-studio/basic/profiles/WirelessDisplayClientSide/basic.ini].
+Closing OBS and reopening it should save all changes to the file [basic.ini], which can be found on Linux in the folder

+[${HOME}/.config/obs-studio/basic/profiles/WirelessDisplayClientSide/basic.ini]

+and on macOS in the folder

+["${HOME}/Library/Application Support/obs-studio/basic/profiles/WirelessDisplayClientSide/basic.ini"].

 Inspect this file.
 It should contain all the above settings (From OBS you can use File >> Show Profile Folder).